Dub-I-Dub: Chart performance

 "Dub-I-Dub" was very successful in Europe, Asia and North-America.
 It peaked at number-one in the duo's homeland Denmark and in Japan, and number two in Sweden and on the RPM Dance/Urban chart in Canada.
-It became a top-10 hit also in Belgium (5), Hungary (6), Iceland (6), Israel (8), Italy (5), and Spain (10).
+It became a top-10 hit also in Belgium (5), Hungary (6), Iceland (6), Israel (10), Italy (5), and Spain (10).
 In Sweden, it spent four weeks inside the top 10 and was held off reaching the number-one position by "Fiskarna i haven" by Swedish singer Idde Schultz.
 Additionally, "Dub-I-Dub" was a top-20 hit in Austria (11), Finland (16), Norway (12), and Switzerland (14), a top-30 hit in the Netherlands, a top-40 hit in Germany, and a top-50 hit in France.
 In the UK, the single didn't chart inside the UK Singles Chart's Top 100, reaching only number 148.
 On the Eurochart Hot 100, it peaked at number 28 in October 1995, after eleven weeks on the chart.
 It ended up as number 84 on its year-end chart.
 The song also achieved success in Mexico and Russia, becoming a top-5 hit there, while in Australia, it only reached number 135 on the ARIA singles chart.

 "Dub-I-Dub" earned a platinum record in Denmark, after 8000 singles were sold.
 Since its release, Me & My have sold more than one million singles worldwide.

 Music video

 The accompanying music video for "Dub-I-Dub" was directed by Danish artist Peter Ravn.
 It features Me & My as milkmaids, milking a brown Danish cow.
 Other scenes features the sisters as beauty salon workers and nurses as well as close-ups of their lips synching the song's chorus.
-The video was later published on Warner Music Denmark's official YouTube channel in February 2009, and had generated more than 12 million views as of early 2025.
+The video was later published on Warner Music Denmark's official YouTube channel in February 2009, and had generated more than 13 million views as of late 2025.